These Are The Spookiest Trees and Shrubs in North America

 If you're looking for an eerie and surreal effect, the Twisted Hazel is the perfect choice.
 Its uniquely contorted branches create a uniquely mysterious look in your garden.

-It's also an excellent choice for those seeking an enchanted garden, as the shrub's twisted branches have a fairytale-like quality to them.
+It's also an excellent choice for those seeking an enchanted garden, as the shrub's twisted branches evoke a fairytale-like quality.

 When planting the Twisted Hazel, choose a location with well-draining soil and full sun to part shade.
 It spreads up to 8 to 10 feet, so be sure to give it enough space.